duckinator/inq/README.md

 You just started working on a project that hasn't been maintained too well.
 How bad off is it?

+Generates a summary of how well-maintained the project is and highlights problem areas of a codebase stored on GitHub, using issues and pull requests.

 ## Installation

     $ gem install how_bad